AMZ-Racing/boundary_estimation_ML/track_generator/README.md

 ## 👀 Track Visualizer

 You can re-open and view saved tracks with the **visualizer tool**.
+The visualizer supports both regular and augmented tracks.

 Show all tracks in a directory:
 ```bash